harryheman/modern-html-starter-template/README.md

 ![logo](https://moderntemplate.site/img/logo.png)

-## Intro
+## Description

-This template is made to help you create modern, fast and completely secure progressive web applications.
-Creating high quality apps has never been so easy
+This template is made to help you create modern, fast and completely secure progressive web applications

 ## Includes